loschtreality/Hangman/README.md

 # Hangman
-Coded a Hangman game using Bootstrap and Jquery
+Coded a Hangman game using Bootstrap and Jquery.